jamesinglis/dynamic-pdf/readme.md

 * "default_callback" - callable function to define the default value
 * "sanitize_callback" - callable function to sanitize the raw value
 * "validate_callback" - callable function to validate the sanitized value
+* "validate_for_hosts" - array of hosts that require this argument to validate (empty array matched ALL hosts)
 * "mutate_callback" - callable function to mutate the sanitized, validated value

 ### Text Blocks